Skip to product information

 The price of this airplane was only 7,500 francs, so people could have one complete with all the extras for $1,000.00.
 Distinguished aviators such as Roland Garros and A. Audemars brought Demoiselles to America and flew them at the Belmont aviation meet in October 1910, and at Baltimore and other southern cities, as well as Havana, Cuba, in early 1911.
 About a hundred Demoiselles were in use when monoplanes were condemned as unsafe due to a series of tragedies caused by the wings folding in midair.
 Although the Demoiselle was a monoplane, its principles eliminated the dangers of the Bleriot and Antoinette monoplane types.
 Although this was already well established, the world smiled and passed over the very airplane that time has proven to be the greatest fundamental contribution to the science of mechanics in airplane design!

 This 4-page study, likely written after World War II, explores Santos-Dumont’s legacy to aviation.
 It highlights how Santos-Dumont’s Dragon Fly and Demoiselle monoplanes demonstrated fundamental engineering principles that would later be used in large aircraft such as clippers, air transports, and stratoliners during World War II.
-The document mentions features such as the high wing, forward-facing engine and propeller, and the aerodynamic design of the body that tapers to the tail with airfoils, highlighting Santos-Dumont’s lasting influence on modern aviation.
+The document mentions features such as the high wing, the forward-facing engine and propeller, and the aerodynamic design of the body that tapers to the tail with airfoils, highlighting Santos-Dumont’s lasting influence on modern aviation.

-This document is interesting coming from a British person because it recognizes and values the pioneering impact of Santos-Dumont, a Brazilian, on world aviation, highlighting his influence on technologies used in the Second World War, which demonstrates an international appreciation for his legacy.
+This document is interesting coming from a British person because it acknowledges and values the pioneering impact of Santos-Dumont, a Brazilian, on world aviation, highlighting his influence on technologies used in the Second World War, which demonstrates an international appreciation for his legacy.

 View full details